AndySouthwick/invision-design-tokens/README.md

 you can now use your tokens in your chosen preprocessor style

-scss: `@import invision-design-tokens/style-params.less`
+LESS: `@import invision-design-tokens/style-params.less`

-less: `@import invision-design-tokens/style-params.scss`
+SASS: `@import invision-design-tokens/style-params.scss`

-stylus: `@import invision-design-tokens/style-params.styl`
+STYLUS: `@import invision-design-tokens/style-params.styl`